 A common programming mistake is to create multiple exclusive (OR) states without a default transition.
 In the absence of the default transition, there is no indication of which state becomes active by default.
 Note that this error is flagged when you simulate the model with the State Inconsistencies option enabled.

-In some circumstances, you might want to label default transitions.
 You can label default transitions as you would other transitions.
 For example, you might want to specify that one state or another should become active depending upon the event that has occurred.
 In another situation, you might want to have specific actions take place that are dependent upon the destination of the transition.